commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 <br>
 <br>
 ![image](https://github.com/user-attachments/assets/10d83b14-113a-45de-87c7-ed919817740a) <p align="center">Overview of the network of Derris elliptica</p>
 Concerning _Derris ellipctica_ we were unable to find any cluster related to rotenone in the nodes network.
-After some researchs it turns out this compound is concentred in the roots of the plant[^7].
+After some researchs it turns out this compound is mainly concentred in the roots of the plant[^7].
 As we collected the leaves for the analysis it makes sens we didn't find anything related to this metabolite.
 However a cluster showing unique compounds to _Derris ellipctica_ were identified.
 <br>
 <div align="center">
   <img src="https://github.com/user-attachments/assets/08aa7e60-7c47-4a6b-a07c-f59c0c995ff8" width="50%"/> </div>